eagle-io/docs/source/topics/nodes/dashboard/index.rst

     .. image:: dash_tile_rename.jpg
     	:scale: 30 %

+.. only:: not latex

+    |

 Delete
 ~~~~~~
 |icon-remove| Delete the Tile from the Dashboard.

+.. only:: not latex

+    |

 Duplicate
 ~~~~~~~~~
 |icon-copy| Duplicate the current Tile and its configuration.

+.. only:: not latex

+    |

 Properties
 ~~~~~~~~~~
 |icon-properties| Configure the Tile properties to change General display settings and Links.

+.. only:: not latex

+    |

 General
 `````````